 LETTERS TO THE EDITOR

 Welcome to COPD Canada’s "Letters to the editor" page.
-This page has been created to publish letters of concern or suggestion from our members.
+This page has been created to publish letters of interest, concern or suggestion from our members.
 We encourage discourse from our members and the Canadian COPD community at large.
 Letters are published as we receive them with little to no editing.
 Restrict the length of your letter to 500 words or less.
 We prefer that the letters be submitted by e-mail.
 Thank you.

 Please put "Letters to the editor" in the subject line and submit to: email@example.com

 Letters to the editor

 I belong to a group called the Take a Breath Singers, located at North Hamilton Community Health Centre 438 Hughson St. North, Hamilton, ON L8L 4N5 Our COPD Co-ordinator is Meridene Haynes and she is perfect for the job....we just love her.

 North Hamilton is a wonderful place.... they offer, among other things, a 10-week course entitled "Managing my COPD".
 The best part is that when you finish, they do not just shake your hand and send you on your merry way.
 They realize that people would go home with great intentions, and exercise for a few days, even weeks, but most would eventually quit, and fall back into their old ways.
 So, they offer access to exercise programs (with not a penny of funding) access to a group that meets weekly for 2 1/2 hours called the "Take A Breath Social Group" for social and information.